 Peer to Peer (aka P2P, aka File Sharing)

 This can be a rather sticky (legal) wicket as the Brits say.
 Also referred to as File Sharing, this allows users to access a common network hub and open up part of their own computer’s hard drive to the public for downloading, rather than accessing files from a main/central server.
 A big caveat is that any unlicensed P2P use is illegal.
 Lots of P2P sites are unlicensed and the legal eagles are on the lookout to shut as many of them down as possible.
 Anyone using the unlicensed sites can potentially be prosecuted and/or receive hefty fines—and yeah, they’ll go after high school students!

 Performing Rights Organization (PRO)

-To be a member of the Money-by-Mail Club one must be a songwriter, composer and/or publisher signed up with of one of the many Performing Rights Organizations (PROs) throughout the world.
-Performance royalties are collected by the PROs (BMI, ASCAP, SESAC, SOCAN, PRS, GEMA, etc.) for the public performance of music (TV, films, restaurants, foreign movie theatres, etc.).
-Those royalties are calculated and paid based on various PRO computations, factors and variables, such as the network on which the program is aired, the country in which a film is screened, number of minutes of music used, etc. Your PRO is at least partially (sometimes solely) determined by the country in which you are a citizen.
+To receive performance royalties one must be a songwriter, composer and/or publisher signed up with of one of the many Performing Rights Organizations (PROs) throughout the world.
+These royalties are collected by the PROs (BMI, ASCAP, SESAC, SOCAN, PRS, etc.) for the public performance of music (TV, films, restaurants, foreign movie theatres, etc.), calculated and paid based on various PRO computations, factors and variables, such as the network on which the program is aired, the country in which a film is screened, number of minutes of music used, etc. Your PRO is at least partially (sometimes solely) determined by the country in which you are a citizen.

 Sometimes the music needs to be recorded BEFORE a scene is shot (hence the term, “Prerecord”).
 This is necessary when an actor is singing or playing an instrument (or pretending to do so), but is also used for scenes in which people are dancing to music that must be perfectly synchronized with the action (such as a ballet, or even a party dance scene).